Blackburn Hawks: Rivalries

-The club historically held a significant rivalry with the Trafford Metros, now known as the Manchester Minotaurs, stemming from the close proximity of Blackburn Arena to the former Altrincham Ice Rink in Broadheath, Greater Manchester.
+The club historically held a significant rivalry with the Trafford Metros, who would later be known as the Manchester Minotaurs, stemming from the close proximity of Blackburn Arena to the former Altrincham Ice Rink in Broadheath, Greater Manchester.
 The original Hawks roster included players from Altrincham, intensifying the rivalry both on and off the ice.
+This rivalry ended when the Minotaurs folded at the end of the 2013/14 season.

-More recently, rivalries with the Widnes Wild and Deeside Dragons have emerged following their promotion to the Moralee League.
+More recently, rivalries with the Widnes Wild and Deeside Dragons have emerged following their respective promotions to the Moralee League.

 In recent years, the Blackburn Hawks have developed ongoing rivalries with the Whitley Warriors and the Billingham Stars.
 The rivalry with the Billingham Stars intensified notably during the span of three Playoff finals in four years, from 2011 to 2015, with the exception of 2014.
+The two teams again met in back to back playoff finals in 2024 and 2025, sharing the spoils with a victory each.

 During the mid-2010s, the Solway Sharks emerged as formidable opponents for the Blackburn Hawks.
 The Sharks clinched the league title in six out of the eleven seasons they competed in the Moralee League.
 Their dominance often disrupted the Hawks' unbeaten streaks, with notable victories including the 2013/14 Playoff Final, won by Solway on their home ice.
 Blackburn secured their first win in Dumfries in October 2014, rallying from a 3–0 deficit to win 6–4.
 Despite occasional victories, the Hawks frequently faced challenges against the Sharks until Solway exited the Moralee League in 2023.

 In the early 2020s, Nottingham Lions emerged as a rival of the Hawks following a series of intense matches, some of which were marred by fights.
 One particularly contentious brawl led to multiple players receiving bans of over two years.
-While Blackburn typically maintains dominance over their East Midlands rivals, the encounters between the two teams are characterized by their spirited nature.
+The rivalry has died down a bit in recent years, helped by the Hawks regularly getting the better of their East Midlands rivals.